jahaltom/mtDNA-Pre-term-birth-association-/scripts/README.md

 - This script also sets (ALCOHOL_FREQ, SMOK_FREQ, and SNIFF_FREQ) to 0 if (ALCOHOL,SMOKE_HIST, and SNIFF_TOBA) = never.
 - Calculates BMI. (df["BMI"] = df["MAT_WEIGHT"]/(df["MAT_HEIGHT"]/100)**2)
 - Categorizes population based on site.
 - Makes SuperHap, SuperHap2, and PhyloHap (for south asian only) classification based on mtDNA phylogeny https://forensicgenomics.github.io/mitoLeaf/.
+All other haplogroups classified as "Other".
 Use MainHap and SubHap for African.
 - Seperates mother and child in dataset and writes two tsvs (Metadata.C.tsv and Metadata.M.tsv).